meta-llama/llama-stack-client-swift/README.md

 ### Syncing the API spec

 Llama Stack `Types.swift` file is generated from the Llama Stack [API spec](https://github.com/meta-llama/llama-stack/blob/main/docs/resources/llama-stack-spec.yaml) in the main [Llama Stack repo](https://github.com/meta-llama/llama-stack).
-That spec is synced to this repo via a git submodule and script.
-You shouldn't need to run this, unless the API spec and your remote server get updated.

 ```
-git submodule update --init --recursive
 scripts/generate_swift_types.sh
 ```

+By default, this script will download the latest API spec from the main branch of the Llama Stack repo.
+You can set `LLAMA_STACK_DIR` to a local Llama Stack repo to use a local copy of the API spec instead.

 This will update the `openapi.yaml` file in the Llama Stack Swift SDK source folder `Sources/LlamaStackClient`.